-Private property rights are not a common idea in many parts of the world that have dictators, or have Communist, Nazi, or even socialistic governments.
+Private property rights are not a common idea in most of the world with its dictators, or those that have communist, military or socialistic governments.
 In these nations, for example, the government regularly steals from the people and sets a terrible example that the people often follow.

 Others who routinely take from others legally are those on government welfare.
 They receive “perks” in the form of tax breaks, food stamps, social security disability, unemployment benefits and more.
 The reason these are stealing, in one sense, is that the money for these programs is taken by force from the general population.
 If the funds were given freely, as in private charity, then such benefits would not be stealing.

 Another group that routinely steals from the public are institutions such as the Federal Reserve system, the banks, and others who mystify money and take advantage of people’s ignorance in this area.

 Other ways people cheat and steal things range from simple shoplifting to filing false income tax reports, which cheats or steals from the government.
 Others cheat on health insurance forms and in other ways.
-Inflating the currency by the governments is a horrible type of stealing of the people’s wealth, and so on.
+Inflating the currency by the governments is a horrible type of stealing of the people’s wealth, and so forth and so on.
 So this is not an easy Commandment to follow, and it is a very important one.